MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-reporting-server.md

 ## Install Operations Manager reporting

-> [!IMPORTANT]
-> The Operations Manager reporting role must be installed directly on the SSRS server.
+The Operations Manager reporting role must be installed directly on the SSRS server.
 Remote SSRS instances are not supported and don't appear in the installation wizard.

 1. Sign in to the SSRS server as a local administrator.